fox-archives/periodic-table/README.md

 # Periodic Table
 Modern website that elegantly shows the periodic table and the properties of each element in an interactive user interface built for mobile and desktop.
+Build process set up manually.

 ## Current Development
 ![Periodic Table Image](https://github.com/EanKeen/periodic-table/blob/master/periodic-table.png)